captainalan/pelican-test/content/corona-virus-008.md

 title: Corona Virus Diary, Part 8
-date: 2020-05-10
+date: 2020-05-11
 category: News

-Many parts of "daily life" can seem tedious and annoying.
+Many parts of "daily life" can seem tedious and annoying at times.
 Take a morning commute, for instance.
 Sitting in traffic on the way to sit in a cubicle?!
+Now I repent; I find myself missing lots of these things now that I'm staying in most every day, most all the time.

 All this COVID-19 business has made me appreciate how having certain discrete "events" in my day&mdash;which at times may have seemed